-Learn how to form Reported Questions in English with rules and examples.
+Reported Speech Questions!
+Learn how to form Reported Questions in English with useful grammar rules and example sentences.

 When you are changing a question from direct speech into indirect speech, you follow the same kinds of rules as for statements.
 The only differences are that you need to use a different word to introduce the reported speech, and the word order of the question becomes like that of a statement.
 You end the sentence with a full stop, not a question mark.